-Hypertrophic OsteoDystrophy, or HOD Trouble in Dogs
+Hypertrophic Osteodystrophy, or HOD Trouble in Dogs

-However, there are three other situations/cases, that can create the HOD like symptoms and the painful swollen joints.
-Those 3 include (1) Septicemia, (2) reactions to vaccines, or (3) allergic reaction to antibiotics (various forms of fungi).
-All these are issues which can result in swollen joint problems with associated pain and immobility, thereby able to mimic an actual ‘developmental’ form of HOD.
-This type of ailment is generally assumed to be a large or giant breed issue; though dogs that don’t fit that category may not be automatically immune to such growth irregularity.
+However, there are three other situations that can create the HOD-like symptoms and painful swollen joints.
+Those 3 include (1) septicemia, (2) reactions to vaccines, or (3) allergic reaction to antibiotics (various forms of fungi).
+Each of these issues can result in swollen joints with associated pain and immobility.
+These symptoms mimic an actual developmental form of HOD.
+This type of ailment is generally assumed to be a large or giant breed issue, though smaller dogs can also be affected.

 Support for Dogs Susceptible to, or Troubled by HOD

 NZYMES® Super-food protein is an ideal supplement to help support the nutritional needs of dogs with potential for such growth issues.
 Nzymes are perfect for dogs already displaying bone growth issues, or showing the painful-joints symptoms of HOD.
 We have seen dozens of cases where simple, daily supplementation can help the body turn things in the right direction and yield the necessary growth patterns required for a normal, happy, and healthy large-breed dog.
 Years of study of the bone growth in large breed dogs have shown the effectiveness of the NZYMES® in the realm of promoting the body’s ability to stabilize growth related to shoulder and hip height, and balance.
 The use of NZYMES Antioxidant Treats or Granules, along with a change in diet and monitoring the amount being fed, can provide significant help with the challenge of reversing the growth-issues causing HOD in a young puppy.